 3. Does the system consider all purchase orders for the quantity to be received?

 The system considers only open purchase orders when calculating quantities to be received.
 Moreover, it excludes the quantity that has been delivered.
 For example, if 5000 units were ordered and 2000 were received, the quantity to be received would be 3000.
+Also, the material requirements considers the setting "Require Purchase Orders to be approved before showing on the tablet" to define the approval status of created Purchase Orders.

 4. Why is "Qty consumed" of a given material 0, even though there are consumptions for it?